Characterizing a vertex-transitive graph by a large ball: Introduction

-\item{\bf (LG-rigidity)} Let $R>0$. $X$ is called {\it local to global rigid} (for short LG-rigid) at scale $R$, if every graph which is $R$-locally $X$, is covered by $X$.
+\item{\bf (LG-rigidity)} Let $R>0$. $X$ is called {\it local to global rigid} (for short LG-rigid) {\it at scale $R$}, if every graph which is $R$-locally $X$, is covered by $X$.

-\item{\bf (SLG-rigidity)} Let $0<r\leq R$. $X$ is called {\it strongly local to global rigid} (SLG-rigid) at scales $(r,R)$, for some $0<r\leq R$, if the following holds.
-For every graph $Y$ which is $R$-locally $X$, every isometry from a ball $B(x,R)$ in $X$ to a ball $B(y,R)$ in $Y$, its restriction to $B(x,r)$ extends to a covering from $X$ to $Y$.
+\item{\bf (SLG-rigidity)} Let $0<r\leq R$. $X$ is called {\it strongly local to global rigid} (SLG-rigid) {\it at scales $(r,R)$}, for some $0<r\leq R$, if the following holds.
+For every graph $Y$ which is $R$-locally $X$, and every isometry $f$ from a ball $B(x,R)$ in $X$ to a ball $B(y,R)$ in $Y$, the restriction of $f$ to $B(x,r)$ extends to a covering from $X$ to $Y$.

-\item{\bf (USLG-rigidity)} If in addition to the previous condition, the covering extending the partial isometry is unique, then we call $X$ USLG-rigid at scales $(r,R)$. \end{itemize} If there exists $R$ such that $X$ LG-rigid at scale $R$, then we simply call $X$ LG-rigid.
+\item{\bf (USLG-rigidity)} If in addition to the previous condition, the covering extending the partial isometry is unique, then we call $X$ {\it uniquely strongly local to global rigid} (USLG-rigid) {\it at scales $(r,R)$}. \end{itemize} If there exists $R$ such that $X$ is LG-rigid at scale $R$, then we simply call $X$ LG-rigid.
 Similarly if for all large enough $r$ there exists $R$ such that $X$ is SLG-rigid (resp.\ USLG-rigid) at scales $(r,R)$, then $X$ is called SLG-rigid (resp.\ USLG-rigid). \end{defn}

+An easy compactness argument (see Proposition \ref{prop:LG<=>SLG}) shows that a graph with co-compact isometry group is SLG-rigid if (and only if) it is LG-rigid.
+It is an easy fact that if a Cayley graph is LG-rigid, then the group is finitely presented.
+In \cite{BsF,G}, Benjamini and Georgakopoulos asked about the converse.